albuck/SEL-keyboard/README.md

 ![SEL Keyboard folding](img/sel_sf.png)

-+ Compact split layout SEL-SF (14 cm × 34++ cm) for a small form factor folding or split keyboard or as a little more compact SEL version.
++ Compact split layout SEL-SF (14 cm × 34++ cm) for a small form factor folding or a split keyboard or as a little more compact SEL version.

 -----------------------------------------------